Nasr-Syed/UFC_Data_Analysis/README.md

 ## Overview
 As a passionate UFC fan, I’ve always been fascinated by the statistics that define a fight—significant strikes, fight odds, knockouts (KOs), reach advantage, and more.
 This project is a deep dive into UFC fight data, where I leverage my analytical skills to extract insights using **Python, Pandas, PySpark, and Power BI**.

-Through this project, I aim to showcase my ability to:
-- Extract and clean real-world fight data from a CSV file
-- Conduct **Exploratory Data Analysis (EDA)** and transformations using **Jupyter Notebooks**
-- Manipulate data using **Pandas** and **PySpark DataFrames**
-- Upload and visualize the cleaned dataset in **Power BI** for impactful insights

-This project will be hosted on GitHub to **demonstrate my Data Engineering and Data Analysis skills to potential employers**.

 ---

 ## Dataset Information